Tax burden on death: received lifetime transfers

 The tax of £7,600 was paid by Belinda, as she was the person liable to pay it.

 Belinda dies in July 2011.
-Quick succession relief (QSR) is based on an increase in Belinda’s estate of:
+Quick succession relief (QSR) is now due as there was an increase in Belinda’s estate from the date of the transfer and is calculated as follows:

 |Less tax||£ 7,600|